Nadal, Halep & Kyrgios in Wednesday quarter-finals

 "Every match is different.
 He is playing well and having a very good year including a first Masters 1000 title, against me by the way.

-"But we will be in the quarter-final of Wimbledon, so what will I expect."
+"But we will be in the quarter-final of Wimbledon, so what will I expect?"

 Kyrgios eyes best Wimbledon run